crucial-project/serverless-shell/README.md

 The syntax of the serverless shell is straightforward.
 Use `sshell` followed by the command(s) to execute.
-It is also possible to pass a script file with `sshellf`.
+It is also possible to pass a script file with `sshell -f`.

 ## Examples